 Responsive vs Adaptive web design has been a topic of hot discussion in the recent times and that’s why we thought that we should write a blog on this so that all the designers and developers can get some detail insights regarding it.
 The second reason behind writing this blog was to make all the Newbie or the Freshers aware of this new concept.

-Before understanding the concept of Responsive and Adaptive web design, we need to understand the need of using these web designs.
+Before understanding the concept of Responsive and Adaptive web design, we need to understand the need for using these web designs.

 We are living in the 21st century and it is an era of technology and technocrats.
 The evolution of technology has been so dramatic in the last decade or so that it has allowed us the flexibility and mobility like never before.
 Mobile has also played the key role in this evolution, nowadays due to smartphones, everything is just a click away.

 According to a survey of Global Web Index,67% of internet users are accessing the web via mobiles which is massive because more than ⅔ of the users access any website via their mobile.
 So it’s very important for the web designer to make its design mobile-friendly, otherwise, his/her company would be thrown out of the competition.

 So for making the website mobile-friendly, the concept of Responsive and Adaptive web design came into play.